PicnicSupermarket/dbt-score/docs/create_rules.md

 # Create rules

-In order to lint and score models or sources, `dbt-score` uses a set of rules that are applied to each item.
+In order to lint and score dbt entities, `dbt-score` uses a set of rules that are applied to each item.
 A rule can pass or fail when it is run.
 Based on the severity of the rule, items are scored with the weighted average of the rules results.
 Note that `dbt-score` comes bundled with a [set of default rules](rules/generic.md).

 On top of the generic rules, it's possible to add your own rules.
 Two ways exist